risc0/risc0-ethereum/contracts/README.md

 # RISC Zero Ethereum Contracts

-RISC Zero provides smart contracts to verifiy [RISC Zero] receipts of execution on [Ethereum], and you can find these contracts here.
+RISC Zero provides smart contracts to verify [RISC Zero] receipts of execution on [Ethereum], and you can find these contracts here.

 ## Getting Started